Skip to main content

 Use Open Banking to connect directly to your bank account for instant payment authorisation.

-Written by Marianna
+Written by Zach Hewlin

-Updated over a week ago
+Updated over 2 weeks ago

 Open Banking redirects you directly to your bank for super-quick payments.
 It's secure, instant, and works with most UK banks.